Royal Commission on Animal Magnetism: Procedures

 The "Franklin" Commission's investigations were conducted at a number of different locations, including d’Eslon's clinic (which they visited once a week), Lavoisier's home, and the gardens of Franklin's Passy residence.
-The intricate structure and detailed procedures of the investigations were designed by Lavoisier;For a specific example of Lavoisier's experimental design, see Lavoisier's "Plan d'Experiemces" at Lavoisier (1865, pp. 511-513); also, see the English translation ("Lavoisier's Plan of Experiments") at Donaldson (2017, pp. 167). and great care was taken to eliminate what James Braid would later identify as "sources of fallacy".
+The intricate structure and detailed procedures of the investigations were designed by Lavoisier; and great care was taken to eliminate what James Braid would later identify as "sources of fallacy".

 In the process of examining d'Eslon's claims, the "Franklin Commissioners" not only tested the influence of a wide range of situations, circumstances, variables, but also, from time-to-time, individually presented themselves as experimental subjects, because, they reported, "they were very curious to experience through their own senses the reported effects of this agent".

 When they visited d’Eslon's establishment, the Commissioners discovered that, not only did d’Eslon's standard therapeutics involve (his version of) Mesmer's "baquet", but also a musical (and, from time to time, vocal) accompaniment as a standard part of his treatment: